cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 ### Gas

-The [`Context`](../core/02-context.md), which keeps a `GasMeter` that will track how much gas has been used during the execution of `Tx`, is initialized.
+The [`Context`](../core/02-context.md), which keeps a `GasMeter` that tracks how much gas is used during the execution of `Tx`, is initialized.
 The user-provided amount of gas for `Tx` is known as `GasWanted`.
-If `GasConsumed`, the amount of gas consumed so during execution, ever exceeds `GasWanted`, the execution will stop and the changes made to the cached copy of the state won't be committed.
+If `GasConsumed`, the amount of gas consumed so during execution, ever exceeds `GasWanted`, the execution stops and the changes made to the cached copy of the state are not committed.
 Otherwise, `CheckTx` sets `GasUsed` equal to `GasConsumed` and returns it in the result.
 After calculating the gas and fee values, validator-nodes check that the user-specified `gas-prices` is greater than their locally defined `min-gas-prices`.

 ### Discard or Addition to Mempool